NarendarK29/quant-finance/README.md

 ### MATLAB
 MATLAB for Quantitative Finance and Risk Management - where I import data, develop algorithms, and more.

+### MLSS 2018
-MLSS: I attended the Machine Learning Summer School offered by the Toyota Technological Institute at Chicago (TTI Chicago).
+I attended the Machine Learning Summer School offered by the Toyota Technological Institute at Chicago (TTI Chicago).
 This repository includes the class materials used throughout the program.

+### Machine-Learning-and-Reinforcement-Learning-in-Finance
-Machine-Learning-and-Reinforcement-Learning-in-Finance: Contains my projects for the Machine Learning and Reinforcement Learning in Finance Specialization offered by NYU via Coursera.
+Contains my projects for the Machine Learning and Reinforcement Learning in Finance Specialization offered by NYU via Coursera.

-Quandl:

-Quantopian-Tutorials:
+### Quandl

+### Quantopian-Tutorials